jbgosselin/audio-device-blocker/README.md

 - Feel free to Star ⭐
 - Feel free to propose features and pull-requests
-- And if you really love the project, feel free to sponsor and I might consider buying the an Apple Developer Membership
+- And if you really love the project, feel free to sponsor and I might consider buying the Apple Developer Membership